-Damp dirt and moist speckles of hay from the thrush roof stuck to the bottom of his heels, and he grimaced and dragged his feet all the way to the railing.
-“So gross.”
+Damp dirt and moist speckles of hay stuck to the bottom of his heels, and he grimaced and dragged his feet all the way to the balcony.

 The piskie flailed from his ear.
 “Cry me a river!”

-Secure in his fist, she patted his index finger, and pointed to the right, to the dark forest stretching beyond Granny’s backyard.
+Secure in his fist, she pointed to the dark forest beyond Granny’s backyard.
 “The huntsmen are coming from there.
-I can’t tell how many they are, only what I can glimpse from looking through the wards.
+I can’t tell how many they are, only what I glimpse from looking through the wards.
 They have weapons, Peter.
 Serious weapons.”

 “Are you sure it’s not a bear or something?”

-The balcony was mounted on the dorsal side of the boot, and this vantage offered a full view of the entirety of Granny Sole’s front yard.
-Despite the cityscape extending a few miles past the bridge and the old dirt road, the farm was a unique world.
-The clouds fuller and fluffier, like they’d taken shape for the children who played beneath them.
+Mounted on the dorsal side of the boot, the balcony offered a full view of the entirety of Granny Sole’s yard.
+Despite the cityscape past the bridge and the old dirt road, the farm felt like a unique world.
+The clouds spun fuller and fluffier, like they’d taken shape especially for the children who played beneath them.

-Granny’s yard was boxed in by the old post fence lining the wide perimeter of the main house, and shaped something like a baseball field.
-The Shoe was home base, the greenhouse and the adjacent gardens made up first, the beginning of the bridge extending across the narrow channel was second, and the water tank, windmill, and the barn were third.
+Boxed in by the old post fence, Granny’s farm reminded him of a baseball field.
+The pitcher’s mound was always the mailbox.
+The Shoe represented home base, the greenhouse and the adjacent gardens made up first base, the bridge counted as second base, and the water tank, windmill, and barn counted as third.

-As of right now, the barn’s big red alley doors were flung wide open, a few kids bouncing on the seesaw.
-Three or four witches—he couldn’t tell how many—gathered in the center of an old steel merry-go-round, their images blurring as they were spun by unseen hands.
+Someone flung the barn’s big red alley doors open, and Peter glimpsed a few kids on the seesaw near the tractor.
+Three or four witches—he couldn’t tell how many—gathered in the center of an old steel merry-go-round spun by magic.

 “Rover almost stepped on me the other day.”
-The piskie crossed her arms.
+The piskie folded her arms.
 “I say we let the huntsmen take that one.”

-The splash showered the greenhouse’s glass walls, and the children surfaced in a thick bundle of cattails.
-Rover’s hands braced on top of both boys’ skulls as he forced them to stay low, a third grader who already knew that, given the chance, prey would always try to flee.
+The children surfaced in a thick bundle of cattails.
+Rover held both boys low in the grass.
+Only a third grader and he knew that given the chance, prey always try to flee.

 One by one, the rest of the children disappeared.
-Some scurried up into sycamores; others scuttled under the blueberry bushes and into the cornfields.
-A few rapidly dug holes into the earth.
-The barn doors closed, and all at once everything stilled.
+Some of the kids scurried into sycamores, others scuttled under blueberry bushes and into the cornfields.
+A few monsters rapidly dug holes into the earth, and rare selection vanished into thin air.

-Peter swallowed hard.
+Peter shook his head.
 “I still can’t smell anything.”

 “I don’t want to go with them,” the piskie wailed from Pippa’s shoulder.

-The furry hands pulled Pippa into the darkness.
+The Things pulled the cub into the void and snarled.
 “Mine.”

 “Peter.”
-The disembodied voice echoed.
+The disembodied voice echoed down the halls.
 “They’re coming for you.”

-Fenris.
-Of course, because what was a catastrophe in New Gotham without a little bit of unhelpful commentary from the fey?
+Of course, what was a little catastrophe in New Gotham without some unhelpful commentary from the fey?

 “Peter,” the disembodied voice called again.

 Peter flashed his teeth.
 “Go away, Fenris.
-I’m busy right now.”
+I’m busy.”

-Autumn flowers and bourbon-soaked cigars, soil from the garden, and the mint she preferred in her tea.
-The scents filtered under his nose as he closed the bedroom door behind him.
+Peter inhaled Granny’s unique collection of scents: autumn flowers and bourbon-soaked cigars, soil from the garden, and the mint she preferred in her tea.

-Granny Sole’s walls were a dark shade of dusty pink, patterned with baby-blue swallowtails and white daisies.
-Busy and old-fashioned, but the colors hugged from the warm, half-paneled wood.
-Inviting you in.
-Even as the racks of antique firearms decorating any spare surface warned you to stay the fuck out.
+Busy and old-fashioned, the pattern hugged you, invited you…even as the racks of antique firearms that decorated any spare surface warned you to stay the fuck out.

-“Peter,” came the singsong purr.
-“There are people here to kill you.”
+“Peter,” purred the monster, “there are people here to kill you.”

 An orange tabby padded into existence across the foot of Granny’s perfectly made bed.
-Despite being plump around the belly, it had the most disturbingly bony structure, too long of a neck, and a mouth too wide and sharp for any natural animal.
+Despite his plump belly, Fenris had the most disturbingly bony structure, a long neck, and a mouth too wide and sharp for any natural animal.

-Fenris, as it preferred to be called, always took the form of a cat, though it was obvious he was no ordinary house pet.
-He was another one of the Shoe’s mysteries, as no one understood where he came from or where he ran off to when he wasn’t underfoot.
-Only that he appeared whenever he felt like it, and it was usually at the most inopportune time.
+Fenris was another one of the Shoe’s mysteries, as no one understood where he came from or where he ran off to when he wasn’t underfoot.
+He appeared whenever he felt like it, usually at the most inopportune time.

 “I came to watch you die.”